bpptkg/komapy/docs/tutorials/extending_plot.rst

 ==============

 In some situations, you may want to extend and customize axis for advanced usage.
-KomaPy provides several a way to accommodate them.
-You can extend plot using a function with current axis as an argument and return the axis.
+KomaPy provides several ways to accommodate them.
+You can extend plot using a function with current axis as an argument and return that axis.
 Here it is an example of extending plot using function:

 .. code-block:: python